Fort Wayne's Defense Sector Is Growing Fast and Standing Still at the Same Time: What Hiring Leaders Need to Understand

-Fort Wayne, Indiana, is home to two of the most consequential defence operations in the American Midwest.
+Fort Wayne, Indiana, is home to two of the most consequential defense operations in the American Midwest.
 BAE Systems Land & Armaments runs its flagship production site for the Armored Multi-Purpose Vehicle here, employing over 1,100 people and preparing to scale dramatically.
 L3Harris Technologies operates tactical communications and electronic warfare facilities across multiple secure campuses, employing roughly 2,500 to 3,000 personnel.
-Together, they anchor a defence manufacturing cluster with roots stretching back through Exelis, ITT Industries, and Magnavox.
+Together, they anchor a defense manufacturing cluster with roots stretching back through Exelis, ITT Industries, and Magnavox.
 This is not a market that appeared overnight.
 It was built across decades.

-What makes this market unusual in 2026 is not the scale of its defence presence but the fact that its two largest employers are moving in opposite directions.
+What makes this market unusual in 2026 is not the scale of its defense presence but the fact that its two largest employers are moving in opposite directions.
 BAE Systems is ramping toward Full-Rate Production on the AMPV, a contract valued at up to $1.6 billion, with headcount projections that could add 200 to 300 technical and skilled trades positions on top of the 22% expansion already executed through 2025.
-L3Harris, by contrast, has committed $20 million in facility modernisation while holding employment essentially flat.
+L3Harris, by contrast, has committed $20 million in facility modernization while holding employment essentially flat.
 One employer is hiring aggressively.
 The other is automating.
 The talent market is splitting as a result, and the implications for anyone trying to recruit senior technical or manufacturing leadership in this region are serious.

 Two Employers, Two Strategies, One Talent Pool